Alabama LLC (7-Step Guide) – How to Form an LLC in Alabama

 How much does it cost to form an LLC in the state of Alabama?

-Every year, states in Alabama are required to also file a combination state tax return and annual report for this you will have to pay a minimum of $100 in tax.
+Every year, states in Alabama are required to also file a combination of state tax returns and annual reports for this you will have to pay a minimum of $100 in tax.

 How do I dissolve my LLC?